vividos/WhereToFly/src/App/Maui/Resources/Raw/info/manual.md

   * Contour lines: Displays contour lines with a distance of 100 meters.
   * Slope + contour lines: Displays contour lines and additionally colors the ground based on the slope.
+  * Terrain slope direction: Displays the direction of the terrain slope, useful to determine possible takeoff directions.
+A color legend is displayed as long as the map overlay is active.
   * NASA Black Marble 2017: Displays the night imagery from NASA.
   * Waymarked Trails Hiking: Displays an overlay with marked hiking trails from [waymarkedtrails.org](https://waymarkedtrails.org/).